anatine/zod-plugins/libs/zod-mock/README.md

 **`zod-mock`** tries to generate mock data from two sources.

 - ### Object key name ie(`{ firstName: z.string() }`)

   This will check the string name of the key against all the available `faker` function names.
   Upon a match, it uses that function to generate a mock value.

 - ### Zodtype ie(`const something =  z.string()`)

   In the case there is no key name (the schema doesn't contain an object) or there is no key name match, `zod-mock` will use the primitive type provided by `zod`.

-  Some zod filter types (email, uuid, url) and number's (min, max) will also modify the results.
+  Some zod filter types (email, uuid, url, min, max, length) will also modify the results.

 ----

 ## Missing Features

 - No pattern for passing options into `faker`, such as setting phone number formatting
+- Does not handle the following Zod types:
+  - ZodAny
+  - ZodDefault
+  - ZodFunction
+  - ZodIntersection
+  - ZodMap
+  - ZodPromise
+  - ZodSet
+  - ZodTuple
+  - ZodUnion
+  - ZodUnknown

 ----

 ## Credits

 - ### [express-zod-api](https://github.com/RobinTail/express-zod-api)

   A great lib that provided some insights on dealing with various zod types.

 ----